amanda-park/amanda-park.github.io/_posts/2020-07-27-cognitive-defusion.md

 ---
 layout: post
-title: "Cognitive Defusion"
+title: "How To: Practice Cognitive Defusion"
 date: 2020-07-27
-tags: [mental-health, self-improvement]
+tags: [mental-health, self-improvement, how-to]
 ---

 Sometimes our brains can ruminate endlessly on narratives we'd rather not listen to on a regular basis.
 A technique to try and soothe these concerns is cognitive defusion.
 Note: defusion will not necessarily make the thoughts go away and make you feel better.
 You need to accept thoughts and not try to control/repress them.